 Yes – we are afraid there will be some disruption to local residents and park users during construction of the wetland.
 We are extremely sorry for any inconvenience this will cause, but we’re doing everything we can to minimise the disruption.

 The use of heavy machinery to excavate the wetlands will make it necessary to close some paths temporarily for the safety of those visiting Chamber Mead.
 This will be done for the minimum possible duration and a suitable alternative diversion will be put in place.

-Once excavated, a large quantity of earth will need to be removed from site in lorries.
+Once excavated, a large quantity of earth will need to be removed from site in a significant number of lorries.
 It is highly probable that access to and from Chamber Mead will be along Green Lanes which is likely to cause disturbance to local residents.
-We are doing our best to reduce the number of lorry loads required by gaining permission to spread some of the earth on site.
-However, it’s likely there will still need to be a significant number of lorries involved.
 Work of this nature will never occur at weekends or at anti-social hours but is likely to have to take place over several weeks.